Time-dependent Ginzburg-Landau theory of the vortex spin Hall effect: TDGL equation under scalar potential gradient

 The effect of the scalar potential gradient on the TDGL equation has been discussed in Ref.~\cite{Takayama70}.
 Here, we review their procedure of deriving the TDGL equation under the scalar potential gradient.
 We consider a response to the following external Hamiltonian:

-where the spatially-uniform part of $V^{\rm (c)}$ is absorbed into the definition of the Fermi energy.
+where the spatially uniform part of $V^{\rm (c)}$ is absorbed into the definition of the Fermi energy.
 In the above expression of the scalar potential, as discussed in Ref.~\cite{Takayama70}, we first need to keep the Matsubara frequency dependence as

 where $V^{\rm (c)}_\bmK e^{i \bmK \cdot \bmr} = -E x$ is the scalar potential, $V^{\rm (c)}_\bmK= iE \partial_{k_x}$, and the limit $\bmK \to 0$ is taken.
 We next perform the analytic continuation to real frequency $\nu_l \to -i \nu$, and set $\nu \to 0$ in the final step.